xRaubey/PokerGo/README.md

 # PokerGo
 ## What’s your app?
 (Brief Description)
-Poker Go is a card game App that will allow the player to collect “poker” cards by reaching to some certain locations displayed on the map.
-Players can later use the cards to play a card game against others.
+Poker Go is an IOS multi-player game that uses GPS and Apple map to detect the user’s current location and decide where the user should go to collect cards.
+With enough cards collected, the user can play a card game against other players for achieving higher rank.
-The card game mentioned above can be any type of game, but for simplicity, we might make the game just liker poker.
-The purpose of the project is to show case the ability to enable location tracking, database usage, and multi-device connections